Saws and Sanders For Building Decks

 These saws are also a must for deck building.
 The 7 1/4" blades are

-not bad so long as they are sharp but an 8 1/2" blade is better.
+not bad as long as they are sharp but an 8 1/2" blade is better.
 You

-A saw with about 12-13 amps will give you good power for sustained cutting and ripping.
-Get a decent saw.
+A saw with about 12-13 amps will give you the right amount of power for sustained cutting and ripping.
+Get a decent circular saw.

 router is very useful when building a deck because it can be used to